-- In English, the word comfortable can be used to describe a physical feeling, or an emotional feeling. - The MPNS uses the word "comfortable" in both of these ways as shown on the right. - Discuss with your group, which item refers to physical comfort and which emotional comfort.
+- In English, the word comfortable can be used to describe a physical feeling, or an emotional feeling. - The MPNS uses the word "comfortable" in both ways. - Discuss with the group, which item refers to physical comfort and which emotional comfort.